 Trick-or-treaters can go on scavenger hunt to learn about wildlife, collect goodies

-Trick-or-treaters can fill their bags with goodies and learn about wildlife Oct.
-28-29, during Howloween at the Oregon Zoo's annual Howloween festivities, taking place Oct.
+Trick-or-treaters can fill their bags with goodies and learn about wildlife during the Oregon Zoo's annual Howloween festivities, taking place Oct.
 20-21 and 27-28.
-Activities take place from 9:30 a.m. to 3 p.m. both days and is free with zoo admission.
+Activities take place from 9:30 a.m. to 3 p.m. each day and is free with zoo admission.

 In keeping with the zoo's mission, Howloween aims to be educational as well as fun.
 Scavenger hunts and activities are themed to teach kids about animals around the world, and their habitats and adaptations.
 Kids can collect treats and prizes at the different stations.
 Because our everyday actions impact wildlife, the zoo only provides candy made by companies that are switching to deforestation-free palm oil.